Matt Crenshaw

-Matthew Crenshaw (born July 19, 1978) is an American basketball coach and former point guard who is currently the head coach of Indiana University–Purdue University Indianapolis' men's basketball team, a role he has held since 2021.
+Matthew Crenshaw (born July 19, 1978) is an American basketball coach and former point guard who was most recently the head coach of Indiana University–Purdue University Indianapolis' men's basketball team.

 Military career

 Crenshaw enlisted in the United States Navy out of high school and spent six years in the service, assigned to posts such as the USS Kansas City, Navy Cargo Handling Port Group (NAVCHAPGRU), and in Washington, D.C.

 Coaching career

 IUPUI

 IUPUI hired Crenshaw as an assistant coach in 2006, and promoted him to associate head coach in 2011.

 Ball State

 Crenshaw joined the coaching staff at Ball State as an assistant coach on October 19, 2018.

 IUPUI (second stint)

 Crenshaw was named the head coach at IUPUI on April 13, 2021, the program's tenth in school history.
+Crenshaw was fired after the 2023–24 ending with a record of 14-79.